RTP1: Becoming separate

+1986 saw the return of the extended late bulletin 24 Horas.
+One of the longest-running programs, TV Rural, ended on 15 September 1990, in the middle of a process of reforms at the corporation.
+After the 1988 Humor de Perdição scandal, Herman José returned to the channel in January 1990 with Casino Royal.

+Rebranding as Canal 1

 Towards the end of the 1980s, RTP was facing challenges with the impending arrival of private broadcasters.
-As a result, RTP decided to rename RTP1 as RTP Canal 1, in readiness for a bigger rebrand that happened on 17 September 1990, where the channel was now officially rebranded as Canal 1, in order to reinforce its position in front of the new broadcasters.
+As a result, RTP decided to rename RTP1 as RTP Canal 1, in readiness for a bigger rebrand that happened on 17 September 1990, where the channel was now officially rebranded as Canal 1, removing any direct references to the RTP name, in order to reinforce its position in front of the new broadcasters.
+This phase was marked by a heavy number of imports on air, with RTP buying a higher number of "quality" imports, in contrast with previous years.
+The reface also saw the premiere of new game shows adapted from international formats, Roda da Sorte (Wheel of Fortune), Casa Cheia (Bob's Full House), O Preço Certo (The Price is Right) and a return of 1, 2, 3.
+The start of the Gulf War in January 1991 saw a historical operation with long hours of news.

 Having lost its leadership status slowly between 1994 and 1995, owing to SIC's success, it eventually turned into the vice-leader before falling into third place, when TVI got a ratings boost.

+Reverting back to the RTP1 name

-On 29 April 1996, Canal 1 reverted to RTP1.
+On 29 April 1996, Canal 1 reverted back to its original name RTP1, alongside a full rebranding of the channel.

 On 31 March 2004, RTP1 rebranded entirely now broadcasting from RTP's new headquarters.

 The channel started widescreen tests on 8 June 2012 with the Euro 2012 opening ceremony and the first match (Poland vs. Greece).
 On 14 January 2013, the channel formally became a widescreen channel.